LIAAD/socialbus/socialbus-guide/source/extending.rst

 		pt.sapo.labs.api.impl.adapters.ConsoleStatusAdapter

-Build your project in a jar and deploy it at SocialEcho *lib* folder and restart it.
+Build your project in a jar and deploy it at SocialBus *lib* folder and restart it.

 The service implementation is loaded at bootstrap.